 Strokes are when blood flow to the brain is limited or interrupted, potentially causing permanent neural damage.
-Studies have shown marijuana, when administered shortly after a stroke, effectively limits brain damage and improves recovery.
+Studies have shown cannabinoids, when administered shortly after a stroke, effectively limit brain damage and improves recovery.

 Overview of Stroke

 A stroke is when blood flow to the brain is interrupted or markedly limited.
 The brain tissue is deprived of oxygen and nutrients, which can cause brain cells to die within minutes.
 Strokes are caused by blocked arteries, which is referred to as an ischemic stroke and accounts for about 85% of all strokes, or by the leaking of a blood vessel, which is called a hemorrhagic stroke.
 A transient ischemic attack (TIA) is when there is a temporary disruption of blood flow to the brain.

 Prompt medical response to a stroke helps minimize brain damage.
 Unfortunately, strokes can be asymptomatic and it’s not uncommon for one to be unaware they’ve suffered a stroke.
 The common signs of a stroke include slurred speech, confusion, numbness or paralysis of the face, arm or leg, sudden blurred or blackened vision, a sudden headache that could be accommodated with nausea, and trouble walking.